aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/vendors.md

     }
     ```

 5. Install Kendo and the aurelia-kendoui-plugin
 `jspm install kendo-ui aurelia-kendoui-plugin`

+6. Install SystemJS CSS plugin (you will need it to include various KendoUI specific CSS files)
+` jspm install github:systemjs/plugin-css`

-6. Register the plugin
+7. Register the aurelia-kendoui-plugin plugin
 Now we're going to register the plugin with Aurelia in your "main.js" or equivalent.
 The configuration function will be passed a builder object that you can use to configure which Kendo controls you wish to use.
 You can use all controls in Kendo UI Pro by calling the "pro()" method

     ```